ksu-hmi/SpaceTravel/projectroadmap.md

 #Code update: 11.19.2021
 ## BBox
 Inserted code related to a barrier box (Bbox) that could be executed within the code for a lat and lon coordinate feature.
 It took some time but I added a 0.01 to each boundary in order to map ourside regular lat and lon coordinates.
 This helped create the boundary.
 I have the points but for some reason the map isn't importing.

+#Code update: 12.9.2021
+## Adding final code
+Inserted new file called workstation where I've been exprimenting with code.
+This is my final code submission.
+Updated final code with comments and new future areas to enhance this project.